OctopusDeploy/blog/blog/2020-02/database-deployment-automation-using-redgate-sql-change-automation/index.md

 My previous blog posts discussed why [you should consider automated database deployments](blog/2020-02/why-consider-database-deployment-automation/index.md) and [tips for getting started](blog/2020-02/database-deployment-automation-approaches/index.md).

-This article walks through setting up an database deployment automation pipeline using the [state-based approach](https://www.red-gate.com/products/sql-development/sql-change-automation/approaches) for [Redgate’s SQL Change Automation](https://www.red-gate.com/products/sql-development/sql-change-automation/).
+This article walks through setting up a database deployment automation pipeline using the [state-based approach](https://www.red-gate.com/products/sql-development/sql-change-automation/approaches) for [Redgate’s SQL Change Automation](https://www.red-gate.com/products/sql-development/sql-change-automation/).
 I picked this tool because it is easy to set up, integrates with SSMS, and I already had a demo setup.
 I’m also [biased](https://www.red-gate.com/hub/events/friends-of-rg/friend/BobWalker) towards Redgate’s tooling.

 By the end of this article, you will have a working proof of concept you can demo.